-If a WD rotates, time-series observations, like the phase-resolved spectroscopy that we present in this paper for J1901, can reveal the variation of the field strength and structure on the surface of the WD, as each spectrum reveals the contribution of a different region via the variation in wavelength of the absorption lines and the modulation of the shape of the SED with the rotation period.
+If a WD rotates, time-series observations, such as the phase-resolved spectroscopy that we present in this paper for J1901, can reveal the variation of the field strength and structure on the surface of the WD, as each spectrum reveals the contribution of a different region via the variation in wavelength of the absorption lines and the modulation of the shape of the SED with the rotation period.

-The exquisite HST dataset for J1901, combined with optical phase-resolved spectroscopy already presented in C21, can provide enough information to constrain the structure of the magnetic field over the surface of the WD.
 A proper modelling of these datasets, however, requires the development of an extensive suite of magnetic models with different geometries, at different magnetic field strengths and effective temperatures, and it is beyond the scope of this paper.
 In the next section, we employ a simple dipole structure to model the SED of the WD and constrain its physical properties.
-In an upcoming paper, we plan to develop a suite of magnetic models with different geometries to properly model the structure of the field on the WD.